 The UEFA Nations League is something the European soccer illuminati made up so that international breaks that don’t offer World Cup qualifying matches might seem more interesting.
 It’s kind of a league format where countries get promoted and relegated to different levels, and nobody is quite sure what to make of it.

-Watch Soccer from Other European Countries in America
+How to Watch Soccer from Other European Countries in America

-Here’s a quick rundown of how to watch other European soccer leagues if you’re in the US:
+Here’s a quick rundown of how to watch other European soccer leagues if you’re in the U.S.:

-- German Bundesliga: ESPN+ and, very occasionally, ESPN broadcast
+- German Bundesliga: ESPN+

-- Italian Serie A: ESPN+
+- Italian Serie A: Paramount+

 - Spanish La Liga: ESPN+